• FILTRATION

 If the pump switches on when the water in the tank is in use, then your whole pump system is ready for use.

-Step 11: Repeat This Process
+Step 11: Repeat Process

 It’s common not to get it right the first time.
 Hence, you may have to do the process more than once.
 Sometimes, regular priming doesn’t remove air in the pump.
 In this case, you must use a priming pump device.